Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 4. Data Below the Limits of Detection Filtration

 5. **Variable Selection**

+&nbsp;
+&nbsp;

-**Case Example: Denoising + Variable selection**
+**Case Example:** *Denoising + Variable selection*

 *The collection of deep phenotyping data usually includes great amount of unselected data, which will inevitably include variables that are irrelevant for later modelling.
 The irrelevant variables that contain random “noise” can mask important underlying relationships and structures, which can shown in below.*

 45 individuals are clustered into three homogeneous subgroups if two variables are considered.
 A hierarchical cluster analysis using only these two variables identifies three clusters clearly (figure 6b).
 However, if three random noise variables are added to the dataset, the cluster algorithm fails to find the three groups as indicated in figure 6c.
 We can see that about half of the individuals are classified incorrectly.

 ![varsele](https://erj.ersjournals.com/content/erj/50/4/1700391/F3.large.jpg?width=800&height=600&carousel=1)